-As regards the bonds held by Kapok Spirit, the Company intends to negotiate with Kapok Spirit and SFund International to capitalise the principal amount of the outstanding bonds and the outstanding shareholder's loans (the "Possible Capitalisation").
-Subject to the approval from the Stock Exchange, it is expected that the Possible Capitalisation will be carried by the Group in the third quarter of 2020.
+As regards the bond held by Kapok Spirit, the Company intends to negotiate with Kapok Spirit and SFund International to capitalise the principal amount of the outstanding bond and the outstanding shareholder's loans (the "Possible Capitalisation").
 It is expected that the Company would be able to improve the financial position and reduce the finance costs if the Possible Capitalisation is materialised.